enesyesil/fisor-app/README.md

 Personalized Recommendations: Receive tailored car recommendations based on the user's available capital, ensuring that the chosen vehicle aligns with their financial situation.

-Technologies Used

-React: The front-end of the Fisor App is built using the React JavaScript library, providing a dynamic and user-friendly interface.

-OpenAI API: Integration with the OpenAI API enables the app to generate comprehensive financial insights and recommendations based on user input.

 ## Technologies Used